 Easy Driving Distance (Under 10 miles):

-Air Mobility Command Museum (Dover Air Force Base)
+Air Mobility Command Museum (adjacent to Dover Air Force Base)

 Bombay Hook National Wildlife Refuge